 - Apprenticeship funding changed in May 2017, with some funding now routed directly through employers, rather than being paid directly to the College.
-Employers will be free to choose any provider for apprenticeship training provision, which could result in reduced income for the College. - The College delivers 60% of its Adult Skills Budget funded training outside of the local area.
-When this budget is devolved to local control, starting from April 2017, there is a risk that the College will not secure the same level of income - Current government funding is set at a flat cash level, with no allowance for increasing costs.
-There is a risk that the College will be unable to continue to find efficiencies and/or additional sources of income to meet the reduction in real terms funding.
+Employers are free to choose any provider for apprenticeship training provision, which could result in reduced income for the College. - In 2018 the College delivered around £500,000 of training funded by the ESFA Adult Education Budget in the Greater London Authority (GLA) Area.
+From 2019 this funding will be devolved to the GLA.
+The GLA has indicated that for 2019 at least this funding will be granted to the College but there is no certainty over how long this grant will continue.
+The College delivers the remainder of its training funded by the ESFA Adult Education Budget, a round £700,000 in 2018, within the South West region where there are no current plans for devolution.
+For all of this funding there is a risk that the College will not secure the same level of income in the future. - Current government funding is set at a flat cash level, with no allowance for increasing costs.
+There is a risk that the College will be unable to continue to find efficiencies and/or additional sources of income to meet this real terms reduction in funding.